UAE Abu Dhabi Dubai Driving License Exchange

 - There's a typing office there where you pay money and get an application form typed out in Arabic.
 Start there, then take your documents to the Dubai driving license application area.
 The usual Dubai application procedure applies - get a number from a machine, wonder why you bothered when no one seems to take any notice of it, and eventually hand in your application to someone official looking.
 Bring a book or magazine to read and don't sweat it.

-- If you have to wear contact lenses or spectacles, you may do an eye test there.
+- If you have to wear contact lenses or spectacles, you can do an eye test there.
 If that's not stated on your own driver's licence, you probably won't have to do an eye test (this changed sometime in 2005 - previously all applicants for a driver's license had to do an eye test there, then it was changed so they had to go to an optician, then it was only those who already wore visual aids so who knows what it'll be next week...).

 UAE driving license with a driving test

-Last update Sunday 25-Jul-2010
+Last update Sunday 25-Jul-2010.

 - Dubai driving